cdeliivanov/cse15l-lab-reports/lab-report-3.md

 # Lab Report 3: Researching Commands

-In this report, we will research the grep command further
+In this report, we will research the grep command further.

 ## Grep Command
 When I asked ChatGBT `What are some grep command line options?` it returned